10 Cheapest Airlines in Europe for 2024: Best Low-Cost Carriers

 2. EasyJet

-Perhaps one of the most popular airlines from the UK, EasyJet offers various affordable flights to fly around Europe.
+Perhaps one of the most popular airlines in the UK, EasyJet offers various affordable flights around Europe.
 Its expansive network across Europe serves over 150 airports in 30 countries.

 With its lower-cost flight model, you must pay extra for add-ons, like leg room or storage space, while flying.
 However, one standout benefit of Easyjet over most budget carriers is its customer service.